 Tell the EPA: Stop the toxic chemicals that have replaced BPA

-In 2008, consumers across the country were outraged that EPA was allowing the endocrine disruptor BPA in our kids’ toys.
+In 2008, consumers across the country were outraged that EPA was allowing the cancer-causing, endocrine disruptor BPA in our kids’ toys.

 Thanks to the public outcry, plastic containers from sippy cups to Tupperware now offer BPA-free alternatives.
 Unfortunately, that victory isn’t looking so great anymore.

 New studies have found that many of those "BPA-free" plastics contain other chemicals that are just as bad -- or worse -- than BPA.
 These replacement chemicals not only affect brain and organ development in children but could even reprogram your cells to cause diseases generations down the line.

 Just as alarming, two years ago, the EPA quietly withdrew rules that would classify plastic toxics like BPA and alternatives as "chemicals of concern," making them subject to more regulation.
 Now that we have even more evidence about the dangers of estrogenic chemicals in plastics, it’s time for the EPA to finally protect us from their dangers, not keep sweeping them under the rug.

 Tell the EPA: Protect us from dangerous plastics chemicals like BPA and its replacements.